The Hellenistic World

 The Seleucid dynasty

-The best known city is probably Ephesus, which was very much a Greek town on the Aegean coast which varied between the Seleucid and the Ptolemaic empires – indeed it became part of the kingdom built up by King Attalus of Pergamum in his fight against the Gaulish invaders.
+The best known city is probably Ephesus, which was very much a Greek town on the Aegean coast which varied between the Seleucid and the Ptolemaic empires.
+Many of the Greek towns on the Aegean coast became more-or-less independent.
+One of the largest was Pergamum which was built up as a kingdom by King Attalus in his fight against the Gaulish invaders.
+He sponsored the building of a fine stoa at Athens and on his death, as he did not approve of any of the potential successors, he left his kingdom to Rome under which it flourished.

 The Indian venture